 The chemistry of selected classes of naturally occurring molecules such as those below, with emphasis on structure, stereochemistry, properties and synthesis.
 Amino acids, peptides, proteins, carbohydrates, lipids, nucleosides, nucleotides, and nucleic acids.

 An introduction to the molecular anatomy and properties of the major cellular biomolecules: proteins, nucleic acids, carbohydrates and lipids.
 The course also covers the structural organization of membranes and other macromolecular complexes.
 Enzyme mechanisms and membrane transport phenomena will be examined in the context of quantitative analyses these processes and of structure/function relationships.
+Lectures will focus on explaining concepts, with example practice problems.
+Tutorials will provide students with review of lecture material and the opportunity to work through questions from the text book and other sources.

 Basic principles of biological energetics.
 Metabolic pathways for carbohydrate and lipid synthesis and degradation.
 Survey of amino acid and nucleotide metabolism.
 Integration and cellular regulation of metabolism.
 Intracellular signal transduction mechanisms.
+Lectures will focus on explaining concepts, with example practice problems.
+Tutorials will provide students with review of lecture material and the opportunity to work through questions from the text book and other sources.

 The first in a sequence of two laboratory courses intended to complement CHM361H5 and CHM362H5.
 Experiments are designed to familiarize students with techniques commonly used to study the chemical and physical properties of biological molecules.
 Topics covered in the first half also include a wide range of chromatographic and/or fractionation methods to separate proteins and/or subcellular organelles, enzyme kinetics, electrophoresis to study proteins and their complexes.
 The theoretical basis for each experiment will be covered in a 1-hour lecture each week.